-- 7.2.
-BACHELOR OF MASS MEDIA (B.M.M.) the course name has changed to BA (MCJ) i.e. BACHELOR OF ARTS (MASS COMMUNICATION AND JOURNALISM) from June 2020 onwards - 7.2.1.
-Introduction: This Course was introduced in 2002.
-It initiates undergraduate students to the need to develop a strong foundation in the fundamental art subjects.
-The Course design helps students develop a critical and inquiry-based understanding of societal constructs, an individual's behaviour in consumer driven economies and media business management.
-Our alumni pursue post-graduate degrees / find job placements in Journalism, Marketing, Brand Management, Visual Arts & Design, Production-Direction-Cinematography, etc. Our graduates have also become Entrepreneurs in media related businesses. - 7.2.2.
-Number of Students: 60 Students - 7.2.3.
-Eligibility: A candidate in order to be eligible for admission to the BA (MCJ) degree course shall have passed the 12th Std.
+7.2.
+BACHELOR OF MASS MEDIA (B.M.M.) - the programme's name has changed to BA (MCJ) i.e. BACHELOR OF ARTS (MASS COMMUNICATION AND JOURNALISM) from June 2020 onwards

+- 7.2.1.
+Introduction: This Programme introduced in 2002 is designed to build a strong foundation in fundamental art subjects.
+The Course curriculum helps students develop a critical and inquiry-based understanding of social evolution, political thought, economics, communication theory and ethics.
+In the final year of study advertising communication and journalism course specializations with emphasis on digital cultures are offered to groom students to meet the industry trends.
+Our alumni are employed in a range of media organisations from Creative, Digital, PR, Production, Broadcast and News media.
+A few pursue post-graduation degree in Management, Brand, Digital, Journalism, Visual Arts & Design, Film making and Policy.
+Some also have become Entrepreneurs in media related business. - 7.2.2.
+Number of Students: 120 students (w.e.f.
+August 2021). - 7.2.3.
+Eligibility: A candidate in order to be eligible for admission to the BA (MCJ) degree programme shall have passed the 12th Std.
 Examination conducted by the Maharashtra State Board of Higher Secondary Education or its equivalent examination or Diploma in any Engineering branch with two or three or four years duration after passing the Secondary School Certificate (S.S.C.) examination conducted by the Board of Technical Education, Maharashtra State or equivalent examination. - 7.2.4.
-Eligibility Certificate: Refer Section 4.3, page 27 - 7.2.5.
-Admission Criteria: For the BA (MCJ) Course, the students come from all 3 faculties (Arts, Science & Commerce) where the marking systems are very different.
-Hence an entrance test for this course is conducted for admission purposes.
-Admissions are on the basis of the Entrance Test (refer 4.1.2., page 24).
-Also refer 4.1.9, page 24 and Table 4.1.9 (B), page 26. - 7.2.6.
-Minimum Percentage of Marks in Qualifying Exams - 7.2.6.1.
-Candidates applying in any of the categories, viz., General, Christian Minority Community and Special Category should have passed the Qualifying Std.
+Eligibility Certificate: Refer Section 4.3, page 28 - 7.2.5.
+Admission Criteria: For the BA (MCJ) Programme, the students come from all 3 faculties (Arts, Science & Commerce) where the marking systems are very different.
+Hence an entrance test for this programme is conducted for admission purposes.
+Admissions are on the basis of the Entrance Test (refer 4.1.2. & 4.1.6. page 25).
+Also refer 4.1.10, page 26 and Table 4.1.9 (B), page 27.

+7.2.6.
+Minimum Requirement of Marks in Qualifying Exams

+- 7.2.6.1.
+Candidates applying in any of the categories, viz., General , Christian Minority Community and Special Category should have passed the Qualifying Std.
 XII Examination (or any other equivalent Exams) - 7.2.7.
-Fees: Refer Table 4.4.1 (A), page 28; Sections 4.5 (page 29) & 4.6 (page 29)
+Fees: Refer Table 4.4.1 (A), page 29; Sections 4.4 (page 29) & 4.5 (page 30)